 Results from the opioid settlement prioritization survey 2021–22

-In 2019, Michigan and many of its municipalities filed lawsuits against numerous corporations in the opioid industry.
-While settlement negotiations regarding some of these lawsuits are ongoing, the State of Michigan is currently drafting legislation that would establish a fund for these resources–$766 million–that would be used to support Michigan-based substance use treatment services and to address the harm created by the opioid epidemic.
+In 2019, Michigan and many of its districts filed lawsuits against numerous companies in the opioid industry.
+Settlement negotiations regarding some of these lawsuits are ongoing; however, the State of Michigan is currently drafting legislation that would establish a fund for these resources–$766 million–that would be used to support Michigan-based substance use treatment services and to address the harm created by the opioid epidemic.

-CHRT’s team analyzed qualitative and quantitative survey results in collaboration with state partners then reported back to MDHHS to share its analysis, which is the first step toward making recommendations to support policymakers’ decision process.
+Specifically, CHRT’s team worked with state partners to analyze survey results, and reported back to MDHHS to share its analysis, which is the first step toward offering advice to support policymakers’ decision process.

-- Recovery support services, including peer support and wrap-around services for individuals with substance use disorder and co-occurring mental health diagnoses.
+- Recovery support services, including peer support and wrap-around services for individuals with substance use disorder and multiple mental health diagnoses.

-- Expanding access to medications used to effectively treat opioid use disorder (MOUD) and other opioid-related treatment.
+- Expanding access to medications used to treat opioid use disorder (MOUD) and other opioid-related treatment.